 - Not just theoretically possible: The Magus managed it in "Avalon," although it severely exhausted him.
 Of course, he was drawing power directly from Avalon itself, which was explicitly different from his normal magic.

 - In Teen Titans, Raven apparently uses one of these; normally all we hear is "Azarath, metrion, zinthos!" the mantra she uses to focus her will so she can safely use her inborn magical abilities, but on occasion (most notably in "The Prophecy") she'll go into an extended incantation in what sounds like the same language.
+The episode "Spellbound" also has Raven learn other spells with different incantations, but she refrains from using these after that episode because she can't control them.

 - The Recursive Adaptation Teen Titans Go!! explains this a bit more in an issue where the team's powers are swapped around between them.
 Beast Boy ends up with Raven's powers, but when her usual incantation does nothing for him, she explains that it's because the words don't mean anything to him.
 Keep in mind, also, that the first word, Azarath, is the name of Raven's home dimension.